oschan77/Algae-Detection-Model-Torchvision/README.md

 # Algae-Detection-System

+The code trains a Faster R-CNN object detection model using PyTorch and tracks the training progress with Weights & Biases.
+It includes the following steps:

 1. Parse command-line arguments using the argparse library.
 2. Initialize a Weights & Biases project and set configuration parameters based on the command-line arguments.
 3. If multiple GPUs are available, initialize a distributed training environment using the torch.distributed library.